ben-charlton/stravautil/README.md

 # stravautil

-Designed by athletes, for athletes
+Designed by athletes, for athletes.
+This is a web-app that allows users to view a visual graph of their most recent activities data, including average heart rate and time spent in minutes in each heart rate zone

 ## Getting Started for Developers